 Even using the characteristics defined by the IDS, a precise diagnosis can be challenging—the condition is often unofficially referred to as “type 1.5 diabetes.”
 Eisenberg recommends that physicians use a clinical screening tool to create a “LADA risk score” based on five characteristics published in Diabetes Care that may indicate a LADA diagnosis.
 They are:

-- Age of diabetes onset greater than 50 years
+- Age of diabetes onset less than 50 years

 - Acute symptoms of polydipsia or polyuria and/or unintentional weight loss